 Religious music for children

 Most of the praise and worship music that we know by heart was taught to us as children.
 Helping to instill dedication and commitment to God from a young age, music has a powerful impact on shaping children’s faith.
-Among songs, chants, dances, and stories to teach the world of religion to little kids, none are as powerful a tool as a song.
+Among songs, chants, dances, and stories to teach the principles of faith to little kids, none are as powerful a tool as a song.

 Teaching children to pray through collective singing will help them hugely through their lives and on their spiritual journeys to God.
 The purpose of worship music is to connect with Christ through prayer and collective singing, so introduce kids to this early on with relevant songs throughout the children’s church curriculum.